aglavic/genx/genx/README.txt

 Changes 3.6.0
 =============
+ * Add new genx_server (python -m genx.server) script that allows to run a remote service on a cluster that can be used to fit from a GUI on a different machine.
  * Allow changing of plot scales with mouse scroll wheel and ctrl-/alt-/shift-modifier
  * Improve SLD plot context menu, allowing to show only first dataset, external legend or coloring associated with datasets
+ * Do not show separate mag_x SLD for neutron magnetic reflectivity, if there is no mag_y component
  * Slight improvement or SXRD model performance
- * Do not show separate mag_x SLD for neutron magnetic reflectivity, if there is no mag_y component
+ * Add a genx3server PyPI package without GUI package requirements
  * Fix some more minor bugs

 Changes 3.5.10